-Seminar in advanced topics from computer science; content will vary, depending on the interests of the
+Seminar in advanced topics from computer science; content will vary, depending on the interests of the instructor and students (consult department for currently planned topics).
+May be repeated for additional credit.
+Prerequisite: Permission of instructor.

 COSC 604 Elements of Internet Programming 3 cr.